trixi-framework/TrixiBottomTopography.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)](https://opensource.org/licenses/MIT)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15122147.svg)](https://doi.org/10.5281/zenodo.15122147)

-**TrixiBottomTopography.jl** is a supplementary package to the numerical solvers [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) and [TrixiShallowWater.jl](https://github.com/trixi-framework/TrixiShallowWater.jl), which enables use of real world geographical data for the bottom topography function of the shallow water equations.
+**TrixiBottomTopography.jl** is a supplementary package to the numerical solver [TrixiShallowWater.jl](https://github.com/trixi-framework/TrixiShallowWater.jl), which enables use of real world geographical data for the bottom topography function of the shallow water equations.

 The shallow water equations in one dimension
 ```math